awsdocs/amazon-eks-user-guide/doc_source/service_IAM_role.md

    }
    ```

-## Creating the Amazon EKS service role<a name="create-service-role"></a>
+## Creating the Amazon EKS cluster role<a name="create-service-role"></a>

-You can use the AWS Management Console or AWS CloudFormation to create the service role if you do not already have one for your account\.
+You can use the AWS Management Console or AWS CloudFormation to create the cluster role if you do not already have one for your account\.
 Select the name of the tool that you'd like to use to create the role\.

 ------
 #### [ AWS Management Console ]

-**To create your Amazon EKS service role in the IAM console**
+**To create your Amazon EKS cluster role in the IAM console**

 1. Open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.